There are two import foods I can’t live without: peanut butter and oats.

 But what about in summer?

 That’s where overnight oats come in!
 It’s like making cold cereal — requires no heat and barely any effort, just 5 minutes before you go to bed!

-This recipe is originally from Kath Eats Real Food.
-I remember when I first encountered the concept (via Homemade Adventure‘s awesome oatmeal series), because Kath likes to put her overnight oats in nut-butter jars (ugh, that word) to uses that last little bit at the end that’s impossible to get with the knife or spoon, and I was immediately incensed.
+I first encountered the concept via Homemade Adventure‘s awesome oatmeal series, and was interested because the blogger from whom she found the recipe likes to put her overnight oats in nut-butter jars (ugh, that word) to uses that last little bit at the end that’s impossible to get with the knife or spoon, and I was immediately incensed.
 How dare she have fancy nut butter when I have to pay through the nose for imported stuff and can’t find enough peanuts in one place to grind my own?!
 (I told you I was serious about my peanut butter.)
 Oh, it must be so nice having access to organic sunflower butter and chia seeds!
 HOW FANCY.